Magnus Hirschfeld: Interwar period

 In 1920, Hirschfeld was badly beaten by a group of völkisch activists who attacked him on the street; he was initially declared dead when the police arrived.
-In 1921, Hirschfeld organised the First Congress for Sexual Reform, which led to the formation of the World League for Sexual Reform.
+In 1921, Hirschfeld organized the First Congress for Sexual Reform, which led to the formation of the World League for Sexual Reform.
 Congresses were held in Copenhagen (1928), London (1929), Vienna (1930), and Brno (1932).

 Hirschfeld was both quoted and caricatured in the press as a vociferous expert on sexual matters; during his 1931 tour of the United States, the Hearst newspaper chain dubbed him "the Einstein of Sex".
 He identified as a campaigner and a scientist, investigating and cataloging many varieties of sexuality, not just homosexuality.
 He developed a system which categorised 64 possible types of sexual intermediary, ranging from masculine, heterosexual male to feminine, homosexual male, including those he described under the term transvestite (Transvestit), which he coined in 1910, and those he described under the term transsexuals, a term he coined in 1923.
 He also made a distinction between transsexualism and intersexuality.

 At this time, Hirschfeld and the Institute for Sexual Sciences issued a number of transvestite passes to trans people in order to prevent them from being harassed by the police.

 Hirschfeld co-wrote and acted in the 1919 film Anders als die Andern ('Different From the Others'), in which Conrad Veidt played one of the first homosexual characters ever written for cinema.
 The film had a specific gay rights law reform agenda; after Veidt's character is blackmailed by a male prostitute, he eventually comes out rather than continuing to make the blackmail payments.
 His career is destroyed and he is driven to suicide.
 Hirschfeld played himself in Anders als die Andern, where the title cards have him say: "The persecution of homosexuals belongs to the same sad chapter of history in which the persecutions of witches and heretics is inscribed...
 Only with the French Revolution did a complete change come about.
 Everywhere where the Code Napoléon was introduced, the laws against homosexuals were repealed, for they were considered a violation of the rights of the individual...
 In Germany, however, despite more than fifty years of scientific research, legal discrimination against homosexuals continues unabated...
 May justice soon prevail over injustice in this area, science conquer superstition, love achieve victory over hatred!"